C++ Primer, Part I: The Basics

 ios_base::failure (thrown by ios::clear)

-The C++ library defines several exception classes which are defined in 4 headers:
+The C++ library defines several exception classes which are defined in 4 headers: - <exception> This defines the exception class

-• <stdexcept> is derived from the exception class and defines several general-purpose exception classes:
+- <stdexcept> <stdexcept> is derived from the exception class and defines several general-purpose exception classes:

-• This defines the bad_alloc exception type
+- <new> This defines the bad_alloc exception type

-• This defines the bad_cast exception type
+- <type_info> This defines the bad_cast exception type

 Chapter 6.
 Functions

-A function is defined by:
+A function is defined by:- a return type

-• a name
+- a name

-• we can use the keyword void to indicate that there are no parameters.
+- a list of zero or more parameters we can use the keyword void to indicate that there are no parameters.

-• a body
+- a body

 6.1.1.
 Local Objects

 In C++, names have scope, and objects have lifetimes.
 Parameters and variables defined inside a function body are referred to as local variables.
 Objects that exist only while a block is executing are known as automatic objects.
 Parameters are automatic objects.
-Storage for the parameters is allocated when the function begins and are destroyed when the function terminates.
+Storage for the parameters is allocated when the function begins and are destroyed when the function terminates.- Automatic objects corresponding to the function’s parameters are initialized by the arguments passed to the function.

-• Automatic objects corresponding to local variables are initialized if their definition contains an initializer.
+- Automatic objects corresponding to local variables are initialized if their definition contains an initializer.
 Otherwise, they are default initialized

 6.1.2.
 Function Declarations

 As with variables, a function may be defined only once but may be declared multiple times.
 Because a function declaration has no body, there is no need for parameter names.
 Although parameter names are not required, they can be used to help users of the function understand what the function does: Functions should be declared in header files and defined in source files.
 With this, if the interface to the function changes, only one declaration has to be changed.
 The source file that defines a function should include the header that contains that function’s declaration.
-That way the compiler will verify that the definition and declaration are consistent.
+That way the compiler will verify that the definition and declaration are consistent.6.1.3.
+Separate Compilation

-• The parameter is bound to its argument.
+Each time we call a function, its parameters are created and initialized by the arguments passed in the call:- If the parameter is a reference The parameter is bound to its argument.
 The corresponding argument is “passed by reference”, a reference parameter is an alias for the object to which it is bound

-• The argument’s value is copied.
+- If the parameter is not a reference The argument’s value is copied.
 The parameter and argument are independent objects.
 We say such arguments are “passed by value”.

 6.2.1.
 Passing Arguments by Value

 Programmers accustomed to programming in C often use pointer parameters to access objects outside a function.
-In C++, programmers generally use reference parameters instead.
+In C++, programmers generally use reference parameters instead.6.2.2.
+Passing Arguments by Reference

 It can be inefficient to copy objects of large class types or large containers.
 Moreover, some class types (including the IO types) cannot be copied.
 We can use references to avoid copies.
-Reference parameters that are not changed inside a function should be references to const.
+Reference parameters that are not changed inside a function should be references to const.6.2.3. const Parameters and Arguments

 A top-level const is one that applies to the object itself.
 It only prevents modification through a path using the pointer or reference.
 When we copy an argument to initialize a parameter, we can pass either a const or a nonconst object to a parameter that has a top-level const,